 2008-2013: Todd Helton’s Final Six Seasons

 Helton did have a mini-renaissance in 2009.
 He slashed .325/.416/.489 with 15 HR and 86 RBI in 151 games.
 The Rockies returned to postseason baseball, winning the N.L.
 Wild Card again.
-They were defeated in 4 games by the Philadelphia Phillies in the NLDS, with Helton hitting just .188.
+However, they were defeated in four games by the Philadelphia Phillies in the NLDS, with Helton hitting just .188.

 Back woes limited Helton’s availability for the final four seasons of his career.
 In his final two campaigns, Helton hit just .245 with an 89 OPS+.